tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCD/README.md

 ## Nexus

 Nexus is a repository manager, developed by SonaType, designed to store artifacts and cache remote repositories while providing universal package support.
-This plug-in integrates with Nexus to interact with artifacts hosted in the Nexus
+This plug-in integrates with Nexus to interact with artifacts hosted in the Nexus repository.

 ---